Slip-on shoe: History

-The term penny loafer has uncertain beginnings.
-One explanation is when American prep school students in the 1950s, wishing to make a fashion statement, took to inserting a penny into the diamond-shaped slit on their Weejuns.
-Either way, the name penny loafer came to be applied to this style of slip-on and has since stuck.
+The term penny loafer has uncertain origins.
+One explanation is that, in the 1950s, American prep school students, wishing to make a fashion statement, took to inserting a penny into the diamond-shaped slit on their Weejuns.
+Either way, the name penny loafer came to be applied to this slip-on style and has stuck.

-In the mid-1950s, further continental influences brought a more elegant image to light, lower-cut slip-ons, which moved from purely casual use to being paired with suits in the 1960s (but still only in America).
+In the mid-1950s, further continental influences brought a more elegant image to light: lower-cut slip-ons, which moved from purely casual use to pairing with suits in the 1960s (but still only in America).
 In 1966, Italian designer Gucci made the further step of adding a metal strap across the front in the shape of a horse's snaffle bit.
-These Gucci loafers (now a general term referring to shoes of this style by any manufacturer) also spread over the Atlantic and were worn by 1970s businessmen, becoming almost a Wall Street uniform, reaching widespread use by the 1980s.
+These Gucci loafers (now a general term for shoes of this style from any manufacturer) also spread across the Atlantic.
+They were worn by 1970s business people, becoming almost a Wall Street uniform and reaching widespread use by the 1980s.

 At the start of the twenty-first century, a revival of penny loafers, whose popularity had peaked during the mid- to late 1960s and again during the early 1980s to early 1990s, occurred, with the shoe appearing in a more rugged version, closer to the original concept, as either moccasins, or espadrilles, both of these styles being very low or flat without heels.
 This resurgence was most noticeable at college campuses across America.

 Another variation on the basic style is the tassel loafer, which emerged in the 1950s.
 Again, though casual, their gradual acceptance among the American East Coast prep school culture as equivalent to brogues (wingtips), has led to them being worn there with suits, where they gained an association with business and legal classes.